By Dan Mirvish | Indiewire June 25, 2013 at 10:13AM

 Below, Slamdance Film Festival co-founder Dan Mirvish shares a scene from his indie "Between Us," currently out in select theaters, and starring Julia Stiles, Melissa George, David Harbour and Taye Diggs.
-Go here
+Go here for the trailer.

 In this darkly comedic drama, two couples reunite over two incendiary evenings where anything can happen.
 Grace (Julia Stiles) and Carlo (Taye Diggs) are a newly married New York couple who visit their old friends Sharyl (Melissa George) and Joel (David Harbour) in their huge Midwestern home.
 Despite their wealth, the hosts are in a bitterly destructive marriage.
 A few years later, the couples reunite in New York, but the tables are turned as the young couple struggles with parenthood and finances, only to discover their old friends even more successful and much happier than before.
-The Sequence:

 This sequence is about two thirds into the movie.
 It starts with Grace leaving the other three actors in her apartment while she goes to the ATM to get some cash to tip the milkshake deliveryman.
 While crossing the street, she hears a CD vendor playing some bossa nova music that makes her flash back.
 We’re now a couple years earlier, back in Joel and Sharyl’s Midwestern house, the night she and Carlo visited.
 Grace and Carlo (Taye Diggs) are getting ready to sleep in a fold-out couch in the living room, when they hear bossa nova music from upstairs.
 We flack back and Grace is at an ATM, where she flashes back to later in that same night where she and Carlo make love, while further thinking back to happier days when Grace came to that same bodega to buy flowers at night for Carlo.
 The sound of the ATM spitting out a lowly $20 bill brings her back to the present.